Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 Each competency has a summary which is designed to prompt a yes/no response.
 For each competency, an engineer should feel able to answer either _"yes, I'm meeting this competency"_, or _"no, I'm not meeting this competency yet"_.

 In order to be promoted, an engineer must specify which competencies they are meeting for a level.
-We don't expect that an engineer will _meet_ all of the competencies, but the promotions board will consider all of the competencies when making a decision.
+We don't expect that _every_ engineer will meet _all_ of the competencies, but the promotions board will consider all of the competencies when making a decision.
 Domain-specific competencies that don't apply to an engineer's role or specialism will not be considered as part of a promotions case.

 Engineers are expected to provide evidence that they are are meeting a competency when it comes to writing a promotions case.
 We expect a sentence or two, and an engineer's line manager should be ready to provide further detail if necessary.
 A copy of the <a href="https://docs.google.com/spreadsheets/d/1V0LIbCQtJsi2iowfJnRTDr4Na4LhNAlJ_UHl9dDQs00/edit" class="o-typography-link--external">Engineering Progression Tracker (Google Sheet)</a> is useful for keeping track of progress.
 Evidence must also be provided for competencies that are not being met to explain why they have not or cannot be met.